HazyResearch/deepdive/doc/installation.md

 ### Running Tests

 Now let's run some sanity check tests.
 By default, DeepDive uses the currently logged in user and no password to connect to the database.
-You can change these by setting the `PG_USER` and `PG_PASSWORD` environment variables, respectively.
+You can change these by setting the `PGUSER` and `PGPASSWORD` environment variables, respectively.
 Then, run this command from the deepdive directory:

     >> ./test.sh